New Intermittent Fasting Research Results

-The popularity of the fasting routine, referred to as intermittent fasting, is also the most searched for dieting regimens on the internet.
+The popularity of fasting routine, referred to as intermittent fasting, is also the most searched-for dieting regimen on the internet.

 Researchers on the popular restricted eating plan are also busy with the latest findings on its effectiveness, benefits, and side effects.

 Celebrities endorsing the dieting routine and numerous people posting their weight loss results after the fast are encouraging those who may want to try it out.

 Doing so also adds to the curiosity and popularity of the eating plan.